islamashraful/islamashraful/README.md

 # 👋 Hi, I'm Ashraful!

-A Software Engineer based in Würzburg, Bavaria 🇩🇪
+A Software Engineer based in Würzburg 🇩🇪

-Currently working as a Senior Software Development Consultant at [Anymind Group](https://anymindgroup.com) and developing web and mobile applications for Asia's leading Influencer marketing platform, AnyTag.
+Currently working as a Software Development Consultant at [Anymind Group](https://anymindgroup.com) and developing web and mobile applications for Asia's leading Influencer marketing platform, AnyTag.

 ---